Skip to Content

 Memory Card

-• Select a memory card that is compatible with your favorite Go Pro.
-Any videographer will recommend purchasing a memory card with at least 32 GB, but for very long films at high resolutions, you should aim for closer to 64 GB.
+Select a memory card that is compatible with your favorite Go Pro.
+Any videographer will recommend purchasing a memory card with at least 128 gb, but for very long films at high resolutions, you should aim for closer to 256 gb or higher.
+Card speeds are also important.
+You want fast write speeds to capture in 4K or when using slow motion or higher frame rates.

 Download the Go Pro App